Large Deviations Analysis for Stochastic Models of Bacterial Evolution: Introduction

-Our analysis is motivated by the long-term laboratory experiments on genetic evolution of \emph{Escherichia coli}.
-In these experiments (see \cite{cooper1,heger,len94a,Fox2015,Barrick2013,Barrick2010,Cooper2001,Deatherage2017,Woods2011,Levy2015,Plank1979}), on day $n$, the current cell population $pop_n$ has a roughly fixed large size $N$ and grows freely until nutrient exhaustion.
-One then extracts (by dilution) a random sample of approximately $N$ cells, which constitutes the next day population $pop_{n+1}$.
-Widely used genetic evolution models for such experiments implement a succession of ``daily'' evolutions comprising of three steps - (i) growth phase of a fixed duration, (ii) Poisson distributed mutations, and (iii) random selection of a sub-sample of fixed size $N$.
+The mathematical model considered here is similar to the stochastic evolutionary model studied by R. Azencott et al. in~\cite{azencoop} to analyze the long-term laboratory experiments of T. Cooper on genetic evolution of \emph{Escherichia coli} bacteria.
+Multiple other publications (e.g.,~\cite{cooper1,heger,len94a,Fox2015,Barrick2013,Barrick2010,Cooper2001,Deatherage2017,Woods2011,Levy2015,Plank1979}) have focused on the same theme, following the well-known “locked-box” scheme of the Lenski experiments on \emph{E. coli}.
+In these experiments, on day $n$, the current cell population has size $N$ and grows freely until nutrient exhaustion.
+One then extracts (by dilution, for instance) a random sample of approximately $N$ cells, which constitutes the next-day population. ``Locked-box'' models of genetic evolution for such experiments implement a succession of ``daily'' cycles comprising three steps: growth phase, mutations, and random selection of a sub-sample of fixed size $N$.
+In~\cite{azencoop}, the main challenge was to develop and test new accurate estimators of the main model parameters, namely, the mutation rate and selective advantage of beneficial mutations in \emph{E. coli}.
+To this end, genetically homogeneous subpopulations were tagged with biological markers.
+After parameter estimation, the goodness of fit between the locked-box models and the experimental data was validated via intensive simulations.

-We focus our attention on rare events where the frequency of some intermediate-strength genotype can become unusually large.
-Such events are called fixations, and it is important from the biological point of view to understand the evolutionary paths which can lead to emergence of a large-sub-population of mutants with a non-dominant fitness.

-For the stochastic dynamics described above, computationally usable formulas for fixation probabilities (see \cite{heger,rice}) have been either limited to $g =2$ genotypes, have assumed very small ``selective advantages", or have been restricted to extremely small mutation rates to make sure that at most only one new genotype emerges before fixation.
-Estimation techniques based on intensive simulations have been implemented (see for instance \cite{azencoop,heger,Gordo2013,Illinworth2012,Simon2013,Ross1996}) to evaluate mutation rates and selective advantages from experimental data.